Ischaemic Affairs of the Heart

 CCU final morning

-While waiting at reception, the Head Nurse told me to find a cardiologist through my GP as the one who inserted the stents yesterday didn't work in private practice.
+While waiting at reception, the Head Nurse told me to find a different cardiologist through my GP as the one who inserted the stents yesterday didn't work in private practice.

 Transit Lounge